1. AirTickets- How would you find these sweet deals?

 Hitchhiking! - yes, you would be surprised how many people are willing to give a lift from the parking lot, or on the road when they see a solo traveller!

-Schedule around “free days“; it works for diff. archeological and cultural sites
+Schedule around “free days“; it works for different archeological and cultural sites (f.e. last Thursday of the month is free museum’s entrance)

-in Europe, she countries offer free admission for Students.
+in Europe, some attractions offer free admission for Students.
 Keep you Student ID with you all the time.

 In Europe, the city tour card like Barcelona Card might save you the hassle of buying individual tickets and staying in line. (check if all the attractions interest you)

-We all craving to try local food when we are travelling.
-Don’t be fooled by the “unique cuisine experiences“ which include 3-4 course and cost more than you will pay in your home country.
+You know that feeling of “Try it All Foodie Vacation“?
+All of us been there, but Don’t be fooled by the “unique cuisine experiences“ which include 3-4 courses and cost more than you will pay in your home country.
 Would you think that locals of Nepal would cook All inclusive rare dinners every night?
 Probably not.
-However, what they would eat is Momos (dumplings) or Dal What (rice with appetizers: veggies, cream and legumes).
-Usually it is very cheap in local restaurants.
+They would eat Momos (dumplings) or Dal What (rice with appetizers: veggies, cream and legumes) and usually it is found in the street stalls and local family restaurants.

-To find cheap and authentic local food, walk around and explore.
-Sometimes the best experience is not on Google maps, simple because the local family can’t afford technology and sometimes well-known enough in their neighbourhood.
+To find cheap and authentic local food->explore around; good signs are: not in the touristic area, not many tourists and small menu.
+Sometimes the best experience is not on Google maps, simple because the local family can’t afford to use a technology and already well-known in their neighbourhood.

-In more expensive countries, buy groceries that are ready to eat: such as fruits, veggies, nuts, tofu or bread.
-You can easily craft a salad or sandwich.
-The hotels/ hostels will happy to provide you a knife, fork and a cup - everything you need for a simply crafted meal.
+In more expensive countries, buy ready to eat groceries: fruits, veggies, nuts, tofu or bread.
+You can easily craft a salad or a sandwich.
+The hotels/ hostels will be happy to provide you with a knife, fork and a cup - everything you need for a healthy-crafted meal.

-Besides, sometimes you don’t have time to prepare a meal or have one.
-Some grocerry stores provide a pre-packed salads or sandwiches which are full of local ingredients (f.e.
+Some grocerry stores and markets has a pre-packed salads or sandwiches which are full of local ingredients (f.e.
 Greek cheese in Athens farm market)- great alternative to expensive restaurant meal and a chance to hear local gossips from a butcher:)